The Magic School Bus Inside Ralphie

 - 2 apples with no cuts or blemishes

-- copies of Skin to Germs: KEEP OUT!!
-Page
+- Copies of Skin to Germs: KEEP OUT! page, one per student

 Talk About It

 As you set up the activity, ask: What do you think will happen to each apple in one week?

 What To Do

 - Label the sheets of paper A and B.